 Q-Tips and cotton balls

 Toilet paper is made of cotton, it biodegrades, shouldn’t QTips and cotton balls be safe to flush?
-Nope.
+Nope, so, don't flush.
 They are not made from the same type of cotton, they clump together causing blockages and the bends in the pipes.

 Don’t Flush!
 Your toilet is not a trash can.
 If it didn’t come from your colon or the great toilet paper Gods above, do not – DO NOT – flush it.
 Chewing gum is no exception.